qcodespp/qcodespp.github.io/docs/source/parameters.rst

     resistance = qc.Parameter('resistance', unit='Ohm', label='Resistance',
                               get_cmd=get_resistance)

-Parameters also accept a ``set_cmd`` argument, which defines how to set the value of the parameter, if relevant.

-Defining custom get commands can also enable us to do things like averaging, filtering, or any other operation that is not directly supported by the instrument. e.g.
+Defining a custom ``get_cmd`` enables e.g. averaging, filtering, or any other operation that is not directly supported by the instrument.

 .. code-block:: python